siriuscomputersolutions/azure-cie/1-GovMonSec/8-Exercise - Test access to resources - 5 mins.md

 3. Sign in as the user that you created in the previous lab.

     * Notice that you're signed in to the portal without requiring Multi-Factor Authentication.

+4. If this is the first time logging in as this user, you may be asked to change the password.
+If so, complete the password change and make a note of the password so you can use it later when testing.

-4. In the same browser window, browse to [https://portal.azure.com](https://portal.azure.com).
+5. In the same browser window, browse to [https://portal.azure.com](https://portal.azure.com).

     * Notice that you're now required to provide more information to keep your account secure.
 This interrupt is Azure Multi-Factor Authentication kicking in because of the conditional access policy we created.
 You can stop at this point and close the browser window.